 Box 11.
 This amount is (a) reported in box 1 if it is a distribution made to you from a nonqualified deferred compensation or nongovernmental section 457(b) plan, or (b) included in box 3 and/or box 5 if it is a prior year deferral under a nonqualified or section 457(b) plan that became taxable for social security and Medicare taxes this year because there is no longer a substantial risk of forfeiture of your right to the deferred amount.
 This box shouldn't be used if you had a deferral and a distribution in the same calendar year.
-If you made a deferral and received a distribution in the same calendar year, and you are or will be age 62 by the end of the calendar year, your employer should file Form SSA-131, Employer Report of Special Wage Payments, with the Social Security Administration and give you a copy.
+If you made a deferral and received a distribution in the same calendar year, and you are or will be age 62 by the end of the calendar year. your employer should file Form SSA-131, Employer Report of Special Wage Payments, with the Social Security Administration and give you a copy.
 Box 12.
 The following list explains the codes shown in box 12.
 You may need this information to complete your tax return.
-Elective deferrals (codes D, E, F, and S) and designated Roth contributions (codes AA, BB, and EE) under all plans are generally limited to a total of \$19,500 (\$13,500 if you only have SIMPLE plans; \$22,500 for section 403(b) plans if you qualify for the 15-year rule explained in Pub.
+Elective deferrals (codes D. E. F. and S) and designated Roth contributions (codes AA, BB, and EE) under all plans are generally limited to a total of \$20,500 (\$14,000 if you only have SIMPLE plans: \$23,500 for section 403(b) plans if you gualify for the 15-year rule explained in Pub.
 571).
-Deferrals under code G are limited to \$19,500.
+Deferrals under code G are limited to \$20,500.
 Deferrals under code H are limited to \$7,000.
-However, if you were at least age 50 in 2021, your employer may have allowed an additional deferral of up to \$6,500 (\$3,000 for section 401(k)(11) and 408(p) SIMPLE plans).
+However, if you were at least age 50 in 2022, your employer may have allowed an additional deferral of up to \$6,500 (\$3,000 for section 401(k)(11) and 408(p) SIMPLE plans).
 This additional deferral amount is not subject to the overall limit on elective deferrals.
 For code G, the limit on elective deferrals may be higher for the last 3 years before you reach retirement age.
 Contact your plan administrator for more information.
 Amounts in excess of the overall elective deferral limit must be included in income.
-See the Instructions for Forms 1040 and 1040-SR.

-Note: If a year follows code D through H, S, Y, AA, BB, or EE, you made a make-up pension contribution for a prior year(s) when you were in military service.
+See the Form 1040 instructions.
+Note: If a year follows code D through H, S, Y, AA, BB, or EE, you made a makeup pension contribution for a prior year(s) when you were in military service.
 To figure whether you made excess deferrals, consider these amounts for the year shown, not the current year.
 If no year is shown, the contributions are for the current year.

 A-Uncollected social security or RRTA tax on tips.
-Include this tax on Form 1040 or 1040-SR. See the Instructions for Forms 1040 and 1040-SR.
+Include this tax on Form 1040 or 1040-SR. See the Form 1040 instructions.

 B-Uncollected Medicare tax on tips.
-Include this tax on Form 1040 or 1040-SR. See the Instructions for Forms 1040 and 1040-SR.
+Include this tax on Form 1040 or 1040-SR. See the Form 1040 instructions.

-C-Taxable cost of group-term life insurance over \$50,000 (included in boxes 1, 3 (up to the social security wage base), and 5)
+${\rm C--}$ Taxable cost of group-term life insurance over \$50,000 (included in boxes 1, 3 (up to the social security wage base), and 5)